 Okay.
 Maybe a little.
-But the stunning views are well worth the trek.
+But the stunning views are well worth the trek, we promise.

-And starting from a short-and-sweet 1.8-kilometre stroll to a weekend-long 26 kilometre trek, there’s plenty of options fit for all walks of life.
+Starting from a short-and-sweet 2.1-kilometre stroll to a weekend-long 27 kilometre trek, there’s plenty of options for coastal treks in Sydney that are fit for all walks of life.

 Hermitage Foreshore Walk

 Where is it?
-Start at the east end of Rose Bay or Neilsen Park, Vaucluse.
+Vaucluse, starting at the east end of Rose Bay or in Nielsen Park.

 Why should I bother?
 This relatively flat walk follows the coast along the harbour with clear views toward the city.
-There’s a few cute, little beaches along the way – including Milk Beach – which are perfect for quick dips.
-I’d recommend starting at the Rose Bay end, taking a break at Neilsen Park for a swim and a bite at the kiosk.
+There’s a few cute, little harbour beaches along the way – including Milk Beach – which are perfect for quick dips.
+I’d recommend starting at the Rose Bay end, taking a break at Nielsen Park for a swim and a bite at the kiosk before returning to Rose Bay.

 How do I get there?
 Park at Rose Bay, or take a bus along New South Head Road (324, 325, 386) and walk down Bayview Hill Road to the beginning of the track